HumabHatterZed/WhistleWindInscryptionMods/README.md

   * Changed Bloodbath's stats and gave it the Spilled Blood stat icon
   * Express Train to Hell cost increased from (FREE) --> (x6)
   * The Train ability cost reduced from (x12) --> (x6)
-  * Blue Star 1 now only takes 1 turn to evolve and is no longer Singleton (one per deck)
+  * Blue Star 1 rebalanced to be (0,2) stats, Fledgling(2)
-  * Blue Star 1 no longer has Idol ability
+  * Blue Star 2 rebalanced to be (2,6) stats, Assimilator, Omni Strike
-  * Blue Star 2 no longer has Idol ability
+  * Blue Star 1 and 2 now both have a special ability
   * Army in Pink no longer has Undying ability
   * Army in Black buffed from 2 Power --> 4 Power
   * Grave of Cherry Blossoms nerfed from 3 Health --> 2 Health
   * Judgement Bird is Rare again
   * Crumbling Armour's Health nerfed from 4 --> 3
   * Parasite Tree's cost reduced from 2 blood --> 1 blood
+  * Minions created by Gardener now inherit the dead card's sigils
-  * Rebalanced Made of Slime to activate on upkeep, no longer inherits the killed card's Power
+  * Rebalanced Made of Slime to give a flat 1 Power to affected cards, no longer affects cards with 1 Health or lower
   * CENSORED buffed from 2 Health --> 3 Health
   * CENSORED's minions now inherit the full Power of the killed card
   * We Can Change Anything buffed from 1 Health --> 2 Health